Turkish central bank lowers interest rate to 12%

-ISTANBUL (AP) — Turkey’s central bank delivered another interest rate cut Thursday, moving the opposite way from world economies that are raising rates to combat soaring inflation as the lira sunk to record lows.
+ISTANBUL (AP) — Turkey’s central bank delivered another interest rate cut Thursday, moving the opposite way from world economies that are raising rates to combat soaring inflation.

 The Central Bank of the Republic of Turkey lowered the benchmark rate by 1 percentage point to 12%.
 The lira was trading around 18.38 against the dollar, weakening further than the previous record low of 18.36 in December.